Phyletism

-Phyletism or ethnophyletism (from ἔθνος and φυλετικός, phyletikos, 'tribalism') is the principle of nationalities applied in the ecclesiastical domain: in other words, the conflation between church and nation.
+Phyletism or ethnophyletism (from ἔθνος and φυλετικός, phyletikos, 'tribal') is the principle of nationalities applied in the ecclesiastical domain: in other words, the conflation between church and nation.
 The term ethnophyletism designates the idea that a local autocephalous church should be based not on a local (ecclesial) criterion, but on an ethnophyletist, national or linguistic one.
-It was used at the local council held in Constantinople on 10 September 1872 to qualify "phyletist (religious) nationalism", which was condemned as a modern ecclesial heresy: the church should not be confused with the destiny of a single nation or a single race.
+It was used at the Council of Constantinople of 1872 to qualify "phyletist (religious) nationalism", which was condemned as a modern ecclesial heresy: the church should not be tied with the destiny of one nation or a single race or ethnicity.